geraveoyomama/sconce/README.md

 ## Usage
 ---
+1. either have or add a non sudo user to run sconce
+2. su to the user
-1. Clone this repo (`git clone https://github.com/geraveoyomama/sconce`)
+3. Clone this repo (`git clone https://github.com/geraveoyomama/sconce`)
+4. change directory to sconce (`cd sconce`)
-2. Run `./start`
+5. Run `./start`

 First run will build the docker on your system, please be patient.
-After it is complete, you should see this;

 You can Ctrl-C break out of the start script after Torch is loaded, and it will continue running in the background.
 You can access the VNC server as well.
 It will place the server and instances into /torch-server/xxxxx.
 You can configure the server and instance after first run, but ideally ./stop it first.